Club constitution

 3. As a Club we encourage a membership comprising of as broad a spectrum of ages and abilities as resources and facilities permit.

-4. Archery GB Rules of Shooting shall be accepted as governing the relevant activities of the Club and its members when practicing archery.
+4. The Rules of Shooting of archery’s National Governing Body shall be accepted as governing the relevant activities of the Club and its members when practicing archery.

-• (i) The Constitution of the Club shall only be amended at an Annual General Meeting or an Extraordinary General Meeting of the Club.
+• (a) The Constitution of the Club shall only be amended at an Annual General Meeting or an Extraordinary General Meeting of the Club.

 5. Carbon only arrow shafts will be permitted to be used for outdoor shooting provided that 1) the Club’s outdoor venue is not a multi-use sports field (e.g. a football or rugby pitch) and that 2) the Club member does so entirely at their own risk and in the full knowledge that they are financially liable for any loss incurred in the use of said type arrows.